top of page

 4. Integration: After the session, you and your therapist will discuss how you feel and what insights or changes emerged.

-EMDR sessions typically last around 60.
+EMDR sessions typically last around 60 minutes.
 The number of sessions needed varies depending on the complexity of the issues being addressed.
 Additionally, EMDR intensives are also available for longer sessions, which are typically not covered by insurance.

 Is EMDR right for you?